visaals/old-website/index.md

 ![fff-1](visaals.github.io/img/fff_1.png)
 ![fff-2](visaals.github.io/img/fff_2.png)

 For our final project in CSE 330, we decided to make a website to help students find events on campus that are serving free food.
 We used ReactJS for our frontent UI with MongoDB and Express to handle our backend.
-MongoDB was amazing because it was so much simpler than MySQL.
-Though it took a bit to learn React fundamentals, once we got the hang of it, our productivity went through the roof.
-Reusing components saved us so much time in the long run.
-Since React was my first JS framework I delved deeply into, I can totally see benefit of how much quicker it is.
+Although it took a bit to learn React fundamentals, once we got the hang of it, our productivity went through the roof.
+React's component based structure saved us so much time in the long run.

 I mainly handled creating the form and the list of events in React while my partner Owen Auch (https://github.com/owenauch) handled creating the map using Leaflet, bootstrapping, and the backend with MongoDB and Express.
 We got started quickly using the create-react-app repo by Facebook.